 My E-Mail address: firstname.lastname@example.org

 I have been interested in photography for as long as I remember but never pursued it until about 5 years ago.
 Soon after buying my first DSLR I discovered a passion for wildlife photography.
 My photography interest and style continue to grow.
 The Lanark County Camera Club is a great venue to share my images and knowledge and learn from other club members.
-In Jan of 2015 my wife Wendy and I opened Onion Photography.
-Our studio is located in Carleton Place and we focus on Maternity and Newborn photography.

 I have always been interested in photography, since I was a child using a Kodak Brown box.
 I am interested in all kinds of photography, but enjoy taking action shots and travelogue photos the most.
 I am purely a hobbyist, and I am looking forward to learning more about taking better photos through the camera club, and its members.

 My interest in photography started while I was growing up in my hometown of Harrington Harbour, Quebec.
 At that time it was with a box camera, probably a Brownie.
 Most of the photos were of friends and family.
 Because I lived in a remote area I had to wait weeks to receive the developed film only to find all photos were a disaster.
 My interest waned and I did not use a camera much until I spent several summers in the Arctic using a Pentax 35mm SLR.
 There have been lots of changes with cameras and I am now using a Nikon D300.
 The ability to take as many pictures as I want and then filter through them, keeping those that I would like to share, is a real bonus with Digital SLR cameras.

 Being a part of The Lanark County Camera Club is rewarding.
 I have made many new friends and enjoy learning and sharing information with the members.